 Nitrogen levels should be kept at the required level, since high nitrogen levels in the soil favor fungal development.
 Keep foliage dry and reduce water splash by use of drip irrigation to help lower conidial dispersal and spread of the pathogen.

 Current fungicide recommendations are available in the Strawberry IPM Guide.
-If bare root plants are infected and an alternative plant source is not available, whole plant dips in Switch is very helpful, reducing plant death by up to 1⁄3 or more.
+If bare root plants are infected and an alternative plant source is not available, whole plant dips in the fungicide Switch (Cyprodinil + Fludioxonil) are very helpful, reducing plant death by up to 1⁄3 or more.
 Rates are provided in the SmallFruits.org IPM guide and plants should be field set after treatment as soon as possible to avoid plant stunting problems.
-One to 2 foliar sprays targeted toward the crown and in the fall when hot wet weather is forecasted can reduce disease spread.
+One to two foliar sprays targeted toward the crown in the Fall when hot wet weather is forecasted can reduce disease spread.
 A similar strategy in the early to mid-spring is helpful.
 Products, rates and resistant management strategies are outlined in the IPM guide.

 Colletotrichum gloeosporioides, and C. fragariae are anamorphic, necrotrophic fungi that cause anthracnose crown rot on strawberry.
 Both of these species produce similar symptoms on strawberry and are traditionally distinguished by conidial morphology, presence or absence of setae, presence of a teleomorph state, and colony color (Gunnell and Gubler, 1992).